KiandaBPM/docs/content/docs/platform/administration/scheduledtasks.md

 typora-root-url: ..\..\..\..\static
 ---

-The **Scheduled tasks** function is available to **administrators** and is found in the left-hand side pane, under **Administration**.
+The **Scheduled tasks** function is available to **administrators** and is found in the left-hand side pane, or on the top right toolbar depending on the [chosen orientation](/docs/platform/administration/subscription/#general-settings), under **Administration**.
 The Scheduled tasks function allows you to schedule a task, that could be a process or a rule for example to send reminder emails.

 ## How to get started